 Healthcare Example – Mr. Jenkins

 Mr Jenkins, a 68-year-old retired bus driver from Wales, was recently admitted to an acute care ward for treatment of chronic obstructive pulmonary disease (COPD).
-His experience highlights how hospitals can maintain dignity in healthcare settings.
+His experience features how hospitals can maintain dignity in healthcare settings.

 Admission and Initial Assessment